DailyGrindINFO442/info442sp20/Components.md

     - Resides in the client-side only
     - Does not communicate with other components
 - WelcomeView: first screen after opening web app
-    - This component displays the current date and site navigation
+    - This component displays the current date and day of the week along with site navigation
     - Resides in the client-side only
     - Does not communicate with other components
 - CalendarView: displays calendar event information